 Thus, this study suggests that not only can editing and using filters on our selfies be bad for our mental wellbeing, but the act of taking selfies and posting them online can also affect our wellbeing.

-Another study by Aldosari (2020) sort to evaluate the effects of filters and pose in selfies on the desire to get cosmetic surgery in Saudi Arabia using a cross-sectional survey.
+Another study by Aldosari (2020) sought to evaluate the effects of filters and poses in selfies on the desire to get cosmetic surgery in Saudi Arabia using a cross-sectional survey.
 The study gathered 653 participants (164 male and 489 female) aged between 18-65.
-They found that of the 98.3% of the participants that used social media, 93.4% took selfies.
+They found that of the 98.3% of the participants who used social media, 93.4% took selfies.
 Of the 93.4%, 37.8% wanted to have cosmetic procedures done because of selfies.
 Furthermore, 60% of those who wanted cosmetic procedures were using filters and 53% preferred their frontal view.
-Thus, the study was able to show the effects of filters and pose in selfies on the need for cosmetic procedures.
+Thus, the study was able to show the effects of filters and poses in selfies on the need for cosmetic procedures.

 Selfie Talk Campaign